Talgeyou/budget-planner/README.md

 ## About The Project

 I am learning next.js now so I decided to create this pet project to become better at this framework.
-This web app fetching data from unofficial MyAnimeList api Jikan.
+This web app helps you plan your revenues and consumption.

 ### Built With